Isthmia (sanctuary): Culture

 Isthmia's temples and stadiums highlight its religious, athletic, and political past.
 The first evidence of religious rituals, however, comes before the erection of the monumental sanctuary.
 In the Early Iron Age, cup and bowl fragments were found on the south-east side of the central plateau.
 They dated to the proto–geometric period and were surrounded by burnt bones that belonged to goats, sheep, and other animals sacrificed to Poseidon.
 Beginning in the late 8th century, evidence of a more defined sanctuary space is made with the construction of an altar and Temenos walls.
 Vessels made of both cheap and luxurious materials were found at this site.
 This suggests that the common people of Isthmia, not just the rich, were worshiping at the temple.
 The differences in the material quality of the vessels found at the site also suggests societal separation based on rank.

-The first appearance of religious pots date to the 11th century BC.
+The first appearance of ceramic evidence suggestive of cult activirty dates to the 11th century BC.
 Vessels and pots from different time periods continued to be found at the site, suggesting that religious rituals for the people of Isthmia were continuous and long-lasting.

 In other archaeological excavations, 30 graves containing the remains of 69 people were found.
 The bodies have been dated to come from different time periods and are spread throughout the areas of excavation, suggesting that habitation in Isthmia was widespread and deep-rooted.
 The bodies are also buried using a variety of mortuary ritual processes, showing that Isthmia was an enduring, developing community.